Transparency

 Social & Developer Platform Handles

-The social-data processor is a third-party service.
-We disclose this in our Privacy Policy.
-We pass only the handle string (no account information).
-We receive and persist only the availability verdict and timestamp — never scraped profile data such as bio, follower count, or posts.
+Instagram, TikTok, and Twitter/X actively hide account existence from automated checking.
+On paid plans, ambiguous results there are confirmed through verified data before we call them definitive.
+We pass only the handle string, and we receive and persist only the availability verdict and timestamp - never scraped profile data such as bio, follower count, or posts.

 Confidence Scoring